 - Clear braces

 A bridge is a dental restoration that replaces or spans the space where one or more teeth have been lost.
 A fixed bridge is commonly cemented to the natural teeth next to the space left by the missing teeth.
 A false tooth (called a pontic) replaces the lost tooth or teeth.
-A pontic is attached to a crown, which is cemented on a natural teeth, and provide support for the bridge.
+A pontic is attached to a crown, which is cemented on a natural tooth, and provides support for the bridge.
 The loss of a tooth may cause your mouth to “sink” from loss of the bone that supported the tooth.
 Remaining teeth may also shift.
 This can result in loss of function and a face that looks older than it should.
 A bridge helps support your lips and cheeks and helps maintain the natural shape of your face.

 Implants are a popular and effective way to replace missing teeth.
 There are three general phases of implant treatment: